• About WordPress

 There are a lot of options out there, but make sure you get shirts that are comfortable and breathable.
 Because you’re wearing the same clothes day after day, look for something that dries quickly.
 A little built-in SPF is nice too.

 The key to packing light on the Camino is layering.
-Waking up at sunrise to walk can mean chilly temperatures to start the day, so having a warm long-sleeve shirt to wear over your t-shirt and under your jacket is important.
+Waking up at sunrise to walk can mean chilly temperatures in the early mornings, so having something with long sleeves to wear over your t-shirt and under your jacket is important.

 Regular bra or bralette (1)